-Transitional Housing: The Shelter for Help in Emergency is able to offer 3 transitional housing units for families moving from emergency shelter to permanent housing.
+Transitional Housing: The Shelter for Help in Emergency offers transitional housing for families moving from emergency shelter to permanent housing.
 Families may stay from 6 months to two years as they work to become self-sufficient.

 Pet-Safe: Our Pet-Safe Foster Program allows our clients to take their pets with them when they leave home seeking emergency shelter.
 We utilize volunteers who are willing to foster an animal in their home on a temporary basis, knowing that by providing kindness and care, they make a difference to families and animals in need.
 The volunteer’s compassion also provides the animal’s owner with peace of mind, and allows the individual time to seek counseling, develop new personal and professional skills, as well as increase self-esteem and independence.

 Educational Programs: The mission of the Shelter for Help in Emergency is to end domestic violence in our community.
 With that goal in mind, Shelter staff provide free educational programs to civic organizations, schools, workplaces, allied professionals, the faith community and other community groups requesting a training.